Monteleone Rocca Doria

-Monteleone Rocca Doria (Monteleone) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 30 km south of Sassari.
+Monteleone Rocca Doria (Monteleone) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 30 km south of Sassari.
 As of 2018, it had a population of 99 and an area of 13.0 km2.

 Monteleone Rocca Doria borders the following municipalities: Padria, Romana, Villanova Monteleone.